Nonprofit Management and Public Governance (MaNGo)

 All language certificates must invariably be submitted in the form of officially authenticated hardcopies.

-Applications for admissions will be accepted from 1st June to 15th July of every year.
+Applications for admissions will be accepted from 1st May to 30th June of every year.
 Intake is in the winter semester only.

 Prospective students holding a foreign university entrance qualification must submit their application via uni-assist for BSEL: www.uni-assist.de.
 Please note that the application is subject to a fee.

 For information about supporting documents, please consult the Admissions and Enrolment office.
 All enquiries must be addressed in German language.